Background pattern

 • swelling of the hands, feet, ankles, face, lips, mouth, or throat, which may cause difficulty swallowing or breathing.

-Your doctor may also treat the symptoms with other medications (antihistamines or corticosteroids).
-In most cases, you can continue receiving Replagal even if these symptoms appear.
+Your doctor may temporarily stop the infusion (5-10 minutes) until the symptoms disappear and then restart the infusion.
+Your doctor may also treat the symptoms with other medicines (antihistamines or corticosteroids).
+Most of the time, you can still receive Replagal even if these symptoms occur.

 Children

-Use of Replagal with other medicines
+Using Replagal with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant, breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-3. How Replagal is Administered
+3. How Replagal is given

-Use in Children and Adolescents
+Use in children and adolescents

-Replagal must be diluted in a 9 mg/ml sodium chloride (0.9%) solution before administration.
+Replagal must be diluted in a 9 mg/ml sodium chloride solution (0.9%) before administration.

 After dilution, Replagal is administered through a vein, usually in the arm.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Very common: may affect more than 1 in 10 people